Mississippi Republican Party

 The Mississippi Republican Party is the Mississippi state affiliate of the United States Republican Party.
-The party chairman is Frank Bordeaux, and the party is based in Jackson, Mississippi.
+The party chairman is D. Michael Hurst Jr., and the party is based in Jackson, Mississippi.
 The original Republican Party of Mississippi was founded following the American Civil War, and the current incarnation of the Mississippi Republican Party was founded in 1956.
 The party would grow in popularity after the 1964 Civil Rights Act and is currently the dominant party in the state.

 History

+One-third of the delegates to the 1867 convention were black.
+James D. Lynch opposed the Radical Republicans and resolutions calling for property confiscation.